sciencewiki/ClimateMachine.jl/docs/src/HowToGuides/Atmos/Microphysics.md

 relationships defined as power laws.
 The coefficients are defined in `MicrophysicsParameters` module and are shown in the Table below.
 For rain and ice they correspond to spherical liquid water drops and ice particles, respectively.
-There is no assumed particle shape for snow and the relationships are based on empirical values from [Grabowski\_1998](https://journals.ametsoc.org/doi/full/10.1175/1520-0469%281998%29055%3C3283%3ATCRMOL%3E2.0.CO%3B2 ).
+There is no assumed particle shape for snow, and the relationships are based on empirical values from [Grabowski\_1998](https://journals.ametsoc.org/doi/full/10.1175/1520-0469%281998%29055%3C3283%3ATCRMOL%3E2.0.CO%3B2 ).

 ```math